Cat: Reproduction

 Cats are ready to go to new homes at about 12 weeks of age, when they are ready to leave their mother.
 They can be surgically sterilized (spayed or castrated) as early as seven weeks to limit unwanted reproduction.
-This surgery also prevents undesirable sex-related behavior, such as aggression, territory marking (spraying urine) in males and yowling (calling) in females.
+This surgery also prevents undesirable sex-related behavior, such as aggression, territory marking (spraying urine) in males, and yowling (calling) in females.
 Traditionally, this surgery was performed at around six to nine months of age, but it is increasingly being performed before puberty, at about three to six months.
 In the United States, about 80% of household cats are neutered.

 Lifespan and health

 The average lifespan of pet cats has risen in recent decades.
-In the early 1980s, it was about seven years, rising to 9.4 years in 1995 and about 15 years in 2021.
-Some cats have been reported as surviving into their 30s, with the oldest known cat, Creme Puff, dying at a verified age of 38.
+In the early 1980s, it was about 7 years, rising to 9.4 years in 1995 and an average of about 13 years as of 2014 and 2023.

-Neutering increases life expectancy: one study found castrated male cats live twice as long as intact males, while spayed female cats live 62% longer than intact females.
-Having a cat neutered confers health benefits, because castrated males cannot develop testicular cancer, spayed females cannot develop uterine or ovarian cancer, and both have a reduced risk of mammary cancer.
+Neutering increases life expectancy; one study found castrated male cats live twice as long as intact males, while spayed female cats live 62% longer than intact females.
+Having a cat neutered confers some health benefits, such as a greater life expectancy and a decreased incidence of reproductive neoplasia.
+However, neutering decreases metabolism and increases food intake, both of which can cause obesity in neutered cats.
+Pre-pubertal neutering (neutering at 4 months or earlier) was only recommended by 28% of American veterinarians in one study.
+Some concerns of early neutering were metabolic, retarded physeal closure, and urinary tract disease related.

 Disease

-About 250 heritable genetic disorders have been identified in cats, many similar to human inborn errors of metabolism.
+About 250 heritable genetic disorders have been identified in cats; many are similar to human inborn errors of metabolism.
 The high level of similarity among the metabolism of mammals allows many of these feline diseases to be diagnosed using genetic tests that were originally developed for use in humans, as well as the use of cats as animal models in the study of the human diseases.
 Diseases affecting domestic cats include acute infections, parasitic infestations, injuries, and chronic diseases such as kidney disease, thyroid disease, and arthritis.
 Vaccinations are available for many infectious diseases, as are treatments to eliminate parasites such as worms, ticks, and fleas.